-A company may be wound up compulsorily by order of the Court voluntarily; or, under supervision of the Court.
+A company may be wound up compulsorily by either an order of the Court or by a special resolution of its members; voluntarily; or, under supervision of the Court.
 The Court has authority to order winding up in a number of specified circumstances including where it is, in the opinion of the Court, just and equitable to do so.